 In a Horizon Cloud environment, to provision VDI or remote desktops to your end users, you define what are known as desktop assignments.
 Each desktop assignment associates a published image with a set of entitled users.
-You use the Horizon Cloud Administration Console to create these desktop assignments.
+You use the Horizon Universal Console to create these desktop assignments.

 A Horizon Cloud pod in a Microsoft Azure environment provides for the following types of desktop assignments.